-- Estimated annual and average weekday ridership by mode through 2022. - General planning: section that describes key overarching plans and documents, as well as service impact themes that will play a role in planning Sound Transit services over the next five years. - Service Impacts: By mode, a description of projects that will impact service in the coming years.
+- Estimated annual and average weekday ridership by mode through 2022. - General planning: Describes key overarching plans and documents, as well as service impact themes that will play a role in planning Sound Transit services over the next five years. - Service Impacts: Identifies projects that will impact service in the coming years.
 Service and capacity needs for each ST Express corridor are also included.